opendocsg/slw-judgments-backfill/2003_SGHC_280/report.md

 170\. —(1) If in one series of acts so connected together as to form the same transaction more offences than one are committed by the same person, he may be charged with and tried at one trial for every such offence.

 50     The error made by counsel for the appellant was the same one made by Choor Singh J in _Harry Lee Wee v PP_ [1980] 2 MLJ 56.
 In that case, the appellant faced eight charges of obtaining restitution in consideration of the concealment of the offence of criminal breach of trust by his assistant.
 Choor Singh J held that the prosecution could have chosen to bring only one charge against the defendant by reason of s 71 of the Penal Code.
-In criticising this judgment, I made the following observation in _Zeng Guoyuan v PP (No 2)_ [1997] 3 SLR 883 at paragraph 15:
+In criticising this judgment, I made the following observation in _Zeng Guoyuan v PP (No 2)_ <span class="citation">[1997] 3 SLR 883</span> at paragraph 15:

  Furthermore, the judgment is curious on various counts.
 First, Choor Singh J makes the mistake of confusing the question of joinder of charges on the one hand with that of punishment on the other.
 Section 71 of the Penal Code, as explained earlier, has no bearing on the joinder of charges. [emphasis added]